 There are plenty of nutritious vegetables to enjoy raw, either widely popular or a uniquely rare or uncommon choice.
 Raw spinach and parsley are great options if you’re looking for a dark, leafy green vegetable packed with a high level of minerals and nutrients.
 Carrot and celery sticks are commonly enjoyed with a dip as a side dish or snack.
 Green string beans are a great, crunchy vegetable that’s a great snack with sliced almonds.

 In addition to raw vegetables, some great sprouted seeds, nuts, and herbs are an excellent source of nutrients, which make tasty toppings for salads and sandwiches.
 Raw onions are another tremendous nutritious topping or ingredient, whether you slice or chop them for a freshly prepared burger, wrap, or panini.
 You’ll find some great sprouts in your grocery store or local farmers’ market.
 These include bean sprouts, mustard seeds, dill weed, chives, and other fresh or dried herbs.

 When you incorporate many raw vegetables and fruits into your diet, you’ll help increase your overall meal plan’s nutritional value while improving the quality of your eating habits.
-You’ll find a lot of great ideas for expanding your palate when you try new and unexpected vegetables raw, whether you’re creating a new salad or adding a topping to a favorite dish.
+Now you know what are some of the best vegetables to eat raw, but you’ll find a lot of great ideas for expanding your palate when you try more new and unexpected vegetables raw, whether you’re creating a new salad or adding a topping to a favorite dish.

 Raw vegetables are best when harvested in season, whether you grow your kale, cabbage, and parsnips or find them at your local farmers’ market.
 If specific vegetables aren’t available in the produce section, you may find them frozen.
 While you don’t have to adopt a completely raw diet to receive sufficient nutrients, switching more cooked vegetables for raw can support healthy eating and lifestyle habits.